bitcoindevkit/bdk/README.md

 The MSRV of `bdk_electrum` is 1.75.0.

-To build with the MSRV of 1.63.0 you will need to pin dependencies by running the [`pin-msrv.sh`](./ci/pin-msrv.sh) script
+To build with the MSRV of 1.63.0 you will need to pin dependencies by running the [`pin-msrv.sh`](./ci/pin-msrv.sh) script.

 ## License